 \subsection{Transductive Performance}

 Besides the inductive performance, we also evaluate the transductive performance of different approaches.
 Transductive results reflect the disambiguation ability on training data \cite{lyu2019gm, lv2020progressive}.
-In traditional PLL, the basic assumption is that the ground-truth label of each sample must reside in the candidate set.
-To evaluate the transductive performance, previous works \cite{wang2022adaptive} mainly determine the ground-truth label of each training sample as $\arg\max_{j \in S(x)}{f_j\left(x\right)}$.
+In traditional PLL, the basic assumption is that the ground-truth label of each sample must be in the candidate set.
+To evaluate the transductive performance, previous works \cite{wang2022adaptive} generally determine the ground-truth label of each training sample as $\arg\max_{j \in S(x)}{f_j\left(x\right)}$.
 But this assumption is not satisfied in noisy PLL.
 Therefore, we predict the ground-truth label from the entire label space rather than the candidate set, i.e., $\arg\max_{j \in \mathcal{Y}}{f_j\left(x\right)}$.
 From Fig. \ref{Figure4}, we observe that IRNet always brings performance improvements to existing PLL methods.
 Compared with these baselines, IRNet utilizes the idea of label correction to purify noisy samples and reduce the noise level of the dataset, resulting in better transductive performance.